-The striker will walk out at the Emirates Stadium as a Premier League winner but the Red Devils boss doesn't think the game has any extra pertinence for the DutchmanManchester United manager Sir Alex Ferguson has stated that he is "not really bothered" by the hype surrounding the return of Robin van Persie to former club Arsenal on Sunday.
+The striker will walk out at the Emirates Stadium as a Premier League winner but the Red Devils boss doesn't think the game has any extra pertinence for the DutchmanManchester United manager Sir Alex Ferguson has stated that he is 'not really bothered' by the hype surrounding the return of Robin van Persie to former club Arsenal this Sunday.

 The Netherlands striker returns to the Emirates Stadium for the first time since he joined the Red Devils for £24 million last summer.

 United captured their 20th Premier League title on Monday and Arsenal will give the newly-crowned champions a guard of honour, but the manager doesn't see Van Persie's return as anything other than a normal fixture.

 |MANCHESTER UNITED LATEST

 |40/1||Robin van Persie is 40/1 with bet365 to score a hat-trick against Arsenal